• Skip to primary navigation

 These berries can be savored in many ways.
 Fresh blackberries can be eaten.

-Jams, jellies, pies and desserts can be made with them.
+Jams, jellies, pies and desserts can be made with them - and for ideas on complementary flavors, see lemon dessert pairing ideas that enhance berry brightness.

 Blackberries are also important in traditional medicine.